Justin-Ja/AoC-Day4/README.md

-# Project Title

-AoC Day4 Coding Solution
+# AoC Day4 Coding Solution
 ## Description

 Advent of Code Day 4 solution for both parts 1 and 2.